 To save money at the game, eat before you go.
 By walking into the stadium with a full stomach, you can resist the urge to splurge on stadium food.

-The average cost of a beer at an NFL game is $7.42, according to the Team Marketing Report.
-But it can be much higher in different cities.
-For example, it’s $10 at a San Francisco 49ers game and $10.75 at an Oakland Raiders game — all the more reason to consider staying sober and perhaps volunteer to be the designated driver.
+The average cost of two, 16-ounce beers at an NFL game is $19.11, or just over $9.50 each, per Bookies.com, but it can be much higher in some cities.
+For example, it’s about $14.50 at a Philadelphia Eagles game and $13.75 at Los Angeles Rams game — all the more reason to consider staying sober and perhaps volunteer to be the designated driver.

 Autographed football memorabilia is one of the many collectibles that might pay off big down the line.
 Plus, they’re awesome keepsakes.